St Patrick's Pontifical University, Maynooth

-In the final decades of the 20th century, and early 21st century, the seminary intake decreased in line with the wider fall in vocations across the Western developed world, with a record low in 2017 of six first year seminarians.
-This fall was due, in part, to the decision of the Archbishop of Dublin, Diarmuid Martin, to transfer Dublin seminarians to the Irish College in Rome.

 Degrees are awarded by the Pontifical University at Maynooth, which was established by a pontifical charter of 1896.
-The Pontifical charter entitles the university to grant degrees in canon law, philosophy and theology.
+The pontifical charter entitles the university to grant degrees in canon law, philosophy and theology.

-The college is associated with the separate Maynooth University, with which it shares an historic campus, as well as certain facilities.
+The college is associated with the state-run Maynooth University, with which it shares an historic campus, as well as certain facilities.

 History

-16th Century Foundation
+16th century foundation

 The town of Maynooth, County Kildare, was the seat of the Fitzgeralds, Earls of Kildare.
-The ivy-covered tower attached to St Mary's Church of Ireland, is all that remains of the ancient college of St Mary of Maynooth which was founded and endowed by Gerald, 8th Earl of Kildare, and dedicated to the Blessed Virgin Mary.
+The ivy-covered tower attached to St Mary's Church of Ireland is all that remains of the ancient college of St Mary of Maynooth, founded and endowed by Gerald, 8th Earl of Kildare, and dedicated to the Blessed Virgin Mary.
 On 7 October 1515 Henry VIII granted licence for the establishment of a college.
 In 1518, the 9th Earl presented a petition to the Archbishop of Dublin, William Rokeby, for a license to found and endow a college at Maynooth: the College of the Blessed Virgin Mary.
 In 1535 the college was suppressed and its endowments and lands confiscated as part of the Reformation.